ixvu/w4111_wiki/Entity-Relationship-Modeling.md

      <img src="https://github.com/wyd856570831/ScribeNotes/blob/master/3.2.png" width="200">

      Rectangle represents entities, and diamond represents relationships.
+In this example, "Users" can "take" "Courses".
 The reason that we don’t just draw a line between two entities is that there could be multiple relationships between these two entities.
 In this case, the relationship could be interpreted as users can take courses.
 How to interpret depends on your application.

      * Users can take different roles in same relationships set.